“When things are at their blackest,” wrote Robert Lynn Asprin, “I say to myself, ‘Cheer up, things could be worse.’ And sure enough, they get worse.”

 God has shaped you for a purpose.
 God told the prophet Jeremiah, “Before I formed you in the womb, I knew you…for I know the plans I have for you, plans to prosper you and not harm you, plans to give you hope and a future.”
 (Jer 1:5,29:11).
 God knows what’s best for your life.
 He knows what will fulfill your life better than you do.
 And he promises to reward your commitment to Him.

 The wise man said “the whole duty of man is to fear God and keep His commandments” (Eccl.
 12:13).
-Living at this level will raise you above survival mode or even success.
+Living at this level will raise you above survival mode or even the success trap.
 It will provide your life with significance, satisfaction and ultimately salvation.

 —Ken Weliever, The Preacherman